ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 ### Update YML configuration

-Next, you need to tell [[= product_name =]] to use an HTTP-based purge client (specifically the FosHttpCache Varnish purge client), and specify the URL that Varnish can be reached on (in `config/packages/ibexa.yaml`):
+Next, you need to tell [[= product_name =]] to use an HTTP-based purge client (specifically the FosHttpCache Varnish purge client), and specify the URL that Varnish can be reached on:

 | Configuration | Parameter| Environment variable| Possible values|
 |---------|--------|--------|----------|